jeftegoes/AwsOverview/Management & Governance/AWS Control Tower.md

 # 8. Customizations for AWS Control Tower (CfCT)

 - GitOps-style customization framework created by AWS.
-- Helps you add customizations to your Landing Zone using your custom CloudFormation templates and SCPs.
+- Helps us add customizations to your Landing Zone using your custom CloudFormation templates and SCPs.
 - Automatically deploy resources to new AWS accounts created using Account Factory.
 - **Note:** CfCT is different from AFC (Account Factory Customization; blueprint).